Email This Story :

 Since April 2014, BBC Burmese had aired a Burmese-language bulletin on MNTV that reached an audience of more than 3.5 million people.

 “Any interference in our programmes by partner stations represents a serious breach of trust with our audiences, which the BBC cannot allow.
 We have experienced interference in our news bulletins since March and reminded MNTV that this breached their broadcasting agreement,” the BBC’s director of World Service Group, Francesca Unsworth, was quoted as saying.

 “Since this interference continued, the BBC had no alternative but to end the partnership with immediate effect.
 We regret any disruption to our loyal audiences in Myanmar and we remind them that they can continue to access BBC Burmese on bbcburmese.com, on the BBC Burmese Facebook page, on the BBC Burmese YouTube channel and we are available on Shortwave.”

 Though Unsworth’s statement did not specify the nature of the interference alleged, the rupture in the relationship appears to have stemmed from the BBC Burmese news service’s coverage of Arakan State, where conflict between the military and Muslim Rohingya militants flared anew last month.

-“A statement issued by the Union government said that assisting the ARSA [Arakan Rohingya Solidarity Army] extremist terrorist group, conducting activities that support the extremist terrorists, [or] writings in the media that support the terrorists, will be taken action against under the Counter-Terrorism Law,” read a statement from MNTV.
+“A statement issued by the Union government said that assisting the ARSA [Arakan Rohingya Salvation Army] extremist terrorist group, conducting activities that support the extremist terrorists, [or] writings in the media that support the terrorists, will be taken action against under the Counter-Terrorism Law,” read a statement from MNTV.